1. Home

 Young performers face several challenges.
 For one, they must memorize lines.
 For another, they must speak loud enough for Grandpa to hear them in the 22nd row.
 But perhaps the most daunting challenge is learning how to slow down and enunciate.

-No vocal warm-up is complete without reciting a few enunciation exercises.
-With that in mind, I present 26 fundamentally fun tongue twisters.
-Each one provides an “elocution work out.”
+Part of every theater class and rehearsal should include warm-ups.
+Most teachers do both physical and vocal warmups—and no vocal warm-up is complete without reciting a few enunciation exercises.
+With that in mind, you will find these 36 fundamentally fun tongue twisters to be a great resource.
+Each one provides an "elocution work out."
 Take a few for a test drive.
 Say each line three or four times.
 But remember, do not worry about speed.
-Focus on speaking clearly, even if you must over enunciate at first.
+Focus on speaking clearly, even if you must over-enunciate at first.

 A – Around the rugged rocks the ragged rascal ran.